How to interact with the data in VR

 “mask isolate”

-to light up the masked voxels; use to easily see mask
+Light up any masked voxels; use to easily see the mask.

 Painting options